Yale-Medicaid/Onboarding/README.md

 # Welcome
-This repository will serve as a starting point for new projects and contributors
+This repository will serve as a starting point for new projects and contributors.
+Thanks to Will Schpero & Christine Foster for valuable input.

-**Acknowledgments**
-Thanks Will Schpero & Christine Foster for valuable input.